Varad22/puRED/README.md

   ```

 5. Install the required dependencies.

-6. Move the `app.py` file, `templates` folder, and `static` folder to the virtual environment created.

-7. Run the Flask application.
+6. Run the Flask application.

-8. Access the application in your web browser at `http://localhost:5000`.
+7. Access the application in your web browser at `http://localhost:5000`.

 ## Features